edgeimpulse/example-multi-impulse-python/README.md

 # Multiple Impulses with Python: Object Detection and Anomaly Detection

 This Flask-based web application demonstrates the use of **multiple impulses** for real-time object detection **and** visual anomaly detection.

 The first stage detects objects using Edge Impulse’s **FOMO (Fast Object Detection)** model, then maps the detected objects back onto the high-resolution input image, extracts (crops) the objects, and finally applies **FOMO-AD**, a **visual anomaly detection** model to the cropped objects.

 ![Web app overview](/templates/assets/web-app-overview.png)

-## Application Flow
+## Application Workflow

+1. **Video process**:
+   Start high-res frame capture/reading in a background thread using OpenCV.

+2. **Object Detection (FOMO)**:
-1. **Object Detection with FOMO**: The first stage uses a FOMO model to detect objects and identify the center of each detected object.
+  The FOMO model detects objects in the frame and returns their bounding boxes.
+The center of each detected object is calculated.

-2. **Mapping and Cropping**: After identifying the object center, the application maps the object back onto the original high-resolution image and crops the object.
+1. **Mapping and Cropping**:
+  The application maps each detected object's center back to the original high-resolution image and crops out the region around the object.

+1. **Anomaly Detection**:
-3. **Anomaly Detection**: The cropped objects are passed through a **visual anomaly detection** model to check for any abnormalities, and the results are displayed.
+  Each cropped object is passed through a visual anomaly detection model, and the results are displayed, including any detected anomalies.

+1. **Saving Cropped Images (Optional)**:
+  Cropped objects can be saved at a user-specified interval.
+The images are saved with both the original crop and the overlaid anomaly grid.
+These images can then be imported in another Edge Impulse project to train your anomaly detection model.

 ## Prerequisites